Stats & Skills

 Overview

-Stats represent the physiological, psychological, and social state of the player character, while skills represent a character's proficiency in certain areas and directly affect gameplay outcomes such as task success, crafting recipes, bartering skills, etc.
+Skills represent a character's proficiency in certain areas and directly affect gameplay outcomes such as task success, crafting recipes, bartering skills, etc.

 Stat List